 The only way that this situation will be changed is through consumer, media and government pressure being brought to bear on the perpetrators of these policies which are tantamount to environmental terrorism by legitimate companies.

-As ever the power lies with the consumer and voters.
+As ever the power lies with the consumer and voters to bring about change.

 *ERT, June 2006